andrea-rossi-univpm/programmazione-avanzata/README.md

 The functioning of the web application provides the possibility to convert a latitude / longitude pair, an array of pairs or a geoJSON specifying the source system and the destination system.
 <br><br>
 Different systems of conversion are loaded by an official `epsg` file where each system has its own representation recipe. <br><br>
-The conversion its handled in the end by `proj4js` lib, so the web application could be defined asa wrapper towards the library.
+The conversion its handled in the end by `proj4js` lib, so the web application could be defined as a wrapper towards the library.
 <br><br>
 Accessing the application for using a conversion its restricted to users defined in an assets file with an authentication based on bearer json web token, formely know as `JWT`.
 For completing a conversion request the user must have a credit.
 At the startup of the application each user has a default credit, on each request (also an incorrect request) the credit are decrement.
 An user that has finished the credit can't make request anymore, in that case the user is `unauthorized`.
 For adding a new credit to user is provided one method accessible only for Administrator user, the role is also defined in the assets file.